Parsing text in Ruby, part 2

 Now we can see that itā€™s made up of two halves: the length (in pages or time) and then either ā€œeachā€ or a number of repetitions.
 So it could look something like 200p or 1:30 each or 0:20 x14.

-You could argue that regular expressions donā€™t look as clean as Parsletā€™s DSL (hereā€™s a nice example of it), but for me thatā€™s outweighed by how much more convenient regular expressions are, both because I already know them well and because theyā€™re easier to debug, especially with a regular expression sandbox like Rubular.
+You could argue that regular expressions donā€™t look as clean as Parsletā€™s DSL (hereā€™s an example of Parsletā€™s DSL), but for me thatā€™s outweighed by how much more convenient regular expressions are, both because I already know them well and because theyā€™re easier to debug, especially with a regular expression sandbox like Rubular.

 Conclusion: a feeling of lightness